srinath-natarajan/NibavLifts-Playwright-Web-E2E-Automation/README.md

-🛗 Nibav Lifts – Summary & Product Configuration E2E Test
+Nibav Lifts – Playwright Web E2E Automation
 📌 Overview
-This Playwright test suite automates the complete order journey for Nibav Lifts, from user registration all the way to payment selection.
+This Playwright test suite automates the complete order journey for Nibav Lifts — from user registration all the way to payment selection.

 It verifies: